dford-avb/dford-avb.github.io/devdocs-m1/system-requirements.md

 *   Apache Solr

-    [Solr search](http://merch.docs.magento.com/ee/user_guide/search_seo/search-configuration-solr.html) can be used as a search provider for Magento Enterprise Edition (EE) only
+    [Solr search](http://merch.docs.openmage.com/ee/user_guide/search_seo/search-configuration-solr.html) can be used as a search provider for Openmage Enterprise Edition (EE) only